 One impactful strategy for improving STEM teaching is professional development using research-validated strategies that are shown to improve teaching and learning outcomes.
 Yet, schools and school districts are ill-equipped to conduct the necessary professional development on their own because they lack the necessary expertise in science and technology as well as the resources to keep up-to-date with advances in science curriculum materials and pedagogy.
 The problem is most severe in rural schools and urban schools with high-need students.

 To address the need for high-quality professional development on a massive scale, the Modeling Instruction program was developed with 15 years of NSF funding.
-As of fall 2010 it has delivered professional development in physics, chemistry and physical science in three-week summer workshops to 3600 high school teachers across the nation. impacting a million students.
+As of fall 2013 it had delivered professional development in physics, chemistry and physical science in three-week summer workshops to 5200 high school teachers across the nation, including 10% of the nation’s physics teachers, and impacting 1.5 million students.

 Modeling Instruction is a national resource to help schools raise the quality of STEM teaching through professional development and teacher networking.

 The Modeling Instruction program is an evolving, research-based program for high school science education reform with progressively broader implications for STEM education nationally.
 Specifically, Modeling Instruction, under development since 1980, refers to making and using conceptual models of physical systems and processes (both natural and artificial) as central to learning and doing science and engineering.
 Though adoption of “models and modeling” as a unifying theme for science and mathematics education has been promoted by the National Science Education Standards (NSES) and the National Council for Teachers of Mathematics (NCTM) as well as AAAS Project 2061 (AAAS 2009), no other program has implemented that theme so thoroughly as Modeling Instruction in physics.
 It has been extended to chemistry, and it can be a unified pedagogical framework for the entire STEM curriculum.